RateOrchard

 A snapshot of recent certified offers.
 Each line is a real, public, verifiable record.

-• Associate Research Scientist at Columbia University
+• Staff Associate II at Columbia University

 • Scientist, Livestock Systems at Environmental Defense Fund, Inc.